-83 2.1 Determination of eucalyptus biomass
+2.1 Determination of Eeucalyptus biomass

-The forest inventory of the area was carried out in October 2015 when the tree component was fully developed seven years after planting.
-DBH (diameter at breast height at 1.30 meters in relation to soil level) and H (total height of trees) were measured in the field with the aid of a caliper and the use of a clinometer.
-For the measurement, a systematic sampling was carried out with regular intervals for every six tree lines in which the measurements of DBH and H were made in the two individuals that composed it.
+The forest inventory of the area was carried out in October 2015 when the tree component was fully developed, seven years after planting.
+DBH (diameter at breast height at 1.30 m above eters in relation to soil level) and H (total height of trees) were measured in the field with the aid of a caliper and the use of a clinometer.
+For the of DBH and H measurements, a systematic sampling was carried out with regular intervals onfor every sixth tree lines in which the measurements of DBH and H were made oin the two individuals that composed it.

 Based on the data obtained from the forest inventory, the trees were distributed in four classes of diameters (Table 2.1).
-Subsequently, three individuals were felled for sampling in each diameter class, considering the lower, middle, and upper limits, totaling 12
+Subsequently, three individuals were felled for sampling in each diameter class, considering the lower, middle, and upper limits, totaling 12 trees.